Example Descriptions from 2007 - in case you need a jump start on Monster wording!

 14. LIPS - 2nd Grade Team: Ms. Lara, Ms.Cedillo, Ms. Lazano, Ms. Lutkenhaus - Park Village Elem. - San Antonio, TX: hairy, blisters, striped colors, bumps, hideous, chapped, scaly, drooly, dirty, enormous, spikey, cracked |

-15. NECK- Mrs. Wickham's 4th grade, Laingsburg, Michigan: bloody, slimy, peeling skin with popping out veins, crawling maggots and cockroaches topped off with a spiked dog collar |
+15. NECK- Mrs. Wickham's 4th grade, Laingsburg, Michigan: bloody, slimy, 3 inches wide, crawling maggots and cockroaches topped off with a spiked dog collar |

-16. HAIR - Ms. San’s 4th grade – Kang Chaio Bilingual School - Taipei, Taiwan: Sharp, crazy, stinky, messy, fizzy, curly, ugly, puffy, silly, funny, long and short at the some time |
+16. HAIR - Ms. San’s 4th grade – Kang Chaio Bilingual School - Taipei, Taiwan: Sharp, crazy, stinky, messy, fizzy, curly, puffy, silly, funny, long and short at the some time |

-17. KNEES - Ms. Boyd's Class, Saints Peter and Paul School - London, England - Obese, scrawny, unshaven, horrifically shaped: crispy wrinkly, sweaty, green-scabbed, knobbly bruised skin. |
+17. KNEES - Ms. Boyd's Class, Saints Peter and Paul School - London, England - Obese, scrawny, unshaven, horrifically shaped: crispy wrinkly, sweaty, green-scabbed, knobbly purple skin. |

 18. ELBOWS - Open to your creativity |